RobertsLab/sams-notebook/drafts/2020-03-18-TrimmingQCMultiQC---C.bairdi-RNAseq-FastQ-with-fastp-on-Mox.md

 - [20200318_cbai_RNAseq_fastp_trimming/multiqc_report_1.html](https://gannet.fish.washington.edu/Atumefaciens/20200318_cbai_RNAseq_fastp_trimming/multiqc_report_1.html)

-Some of the samples are potentially problematic, based on FastQC plots:
+Some of the samples are potentially problematic, based on FastQC plots (see end of post).
+Despite the weirdness, I think I'm going to leave things as they are and try to filter these reads out downstream.
+Downstream stuff entails:

+- BLASTx

+- taxonomic read assignment using MEGAN6

+I feel like crappy reads will get filtered out based on BLAST results and subsequent taxonomic assignment, since we'll only be using _Arthropoda_ and _Alveolata_ reads.

+---

 ##### SAMPLE 73